-Secrets, Lies & Sadness: Laci Peterson's Murder Is Long Solved, but Here's Why the Case Won't Rest
+Why the Laci Peterson Murder Case Has Been Unable to Rest Despite Scott Peterson's Conviction - E!
+Online

 On Dec.
 30, Amber Frey contacted the Modesto Police tip line after finding out her lover, Scott Peterson, was the guy in the news whose wife had gone missing.

-Frey, a 27-year-old massage therapist and single mother from Fresno, Calif., met Peterson on a blind date Nov.
-20, 2002, in Fresno, set up by a friend when the 30-year-old fertilizer salesman was in town on business.
+Frey, a 27-year-old massage therapist and single mother from Fresno, Calif., met Peterson Nov.
+20, 2002, on a blind date set up by a friend when the 30-year-old fertilizer salesman was in Fresno on business.

 "I was introduced to him.
 I was told he was unmarried.
 Scott told me he was not married," Frey told reporters at a Jan.
 24 press conference at the Modesto Police Station, organized to briefly explain her role in the investigation after the tabloids, starting with the National Enquirer, had gotten wind of her existence.

-"He said he lived in Sacramento, that he also had a condo in San Diego, and he had found a couple that wanted to purchase the condo [and his] Land Rover," Frey (who went on to write the book Witness: For the Prosecution of Scott Peterson)told NBC News in a 2005 interview, recalling their first date, dinner at a Japanese restaurant.
+"He said he lived in Sacramento, that he also had a condo in San Diego, and he had found a couple that wanted to purchase the condo [and his] Land Rover," Frey (who went on to write the book Witness: For the Prosecution of Scott Peterson) told NBC News in a 2005 interview, recalling their first date, dinner at a Japanese restaurant.
 "So, I thought, 'Wow.
 That's a pretty good deal.'"

 She also recalled Peterson telling her that he was unmarried and had just been too busy traveling to settle down—no wife, no girlfriend, not even a dog.